Nothing But Net: The Science of Shooting Hoops

 - Did the players' shooting percentage improve or worsen during the experiment?
 Make symbol-and-line graph of shooting percentage vs. 1st, 2nd, and 3rd hand position to find out.

-- If you were able to videotape the experiments, you can analyze the trajectory of the ball, as Jai and Jonathan did in the video clip in the Introduction.
+- If you were able to record video of the experiments, you can analyze the trajectory of the ball.

-- For each shot you analyze, tape a transparency over the monitor.
+- For each shot you analyze, tape a transparency sheet over the screen.

 - Label the transparency with the player, shot number, hand position, and whether the shot was made (1) or not (0).

-- Use your video camera's frame-by-frame playback mode to "freeze" the ball on the screen so that you can mark the position of the ball on the transparency.
+- Play the video back frame-by-frame to "freeze" the ball on the screen so that you can mark the position of the ball on the transparency.
 Trace the ball's position with a marker.

 - You can use a protractor to measure the launch angle.
 Fit a line through the first few points, and measure the angle between the floor and the line.